Bariatric Surgery and Obesity

 How Losing Weight Improves Health

-Fortunately, a weight loss of 5 to 10 percent of your initial body weight can do much to improve health by lowering blood best generic levitra overnight pressure and other risk factors for obesity-related diseases.
+Fortunately, a weight loss of 5 to 10 percent of your initial body weight can do much to improve health by lowering blood tadalafil pressure and other risk factors for obesity-related diseases.
 In addition, research shows that a 5- to 7-percent weight loss brought about by moderate diet and exercise can delay or possibly prevent type 2 diabetes in people at high risk for the disease.
 In a recent study, participants who were overweight and had pre-diabetes—a condition in which a person’s blood glucose level is higher than normal, but not high enough to be classified as diabetes—were able to delay or prevent the onset of type 2 diabetes by adopting a low-fat, low-calorie diet and exercising for 30 minutes a day, 5 days a week.

 But what if traditional weight loss doesn’t work?
 In some extreme cases of obesity, that’s where bariatric surgery may be recommended.